Pet Heartworm & Flea/Tick Prevention

 Prevention

-For cats, Bravecto is available as a topical treatment that has been very effective at controlling fleas in our area.
-Most indoor-only cats can skip flea prevention entirely, but if your cat spends any time outdoors, we recommend treating it with Bravecto.
+For cats, Bravecto comes as a topical treatment that has been highly effective in our area.
+Indoor-only cats usually don’t need flea prevention, but if your cat goes outdoors—or has contact with pets who do—we recommend treating them with topical Bravecto for reliable protection.